 Relevant subject line

 Writing the right subject line is always important, but they are even more critical in an apology letter because you need to set the right tone from the start.
-Choose the subject line that makes it clear that it is a sorry email.
+Choose the subject line that clarifies that it is a sorry email.

 Here are several examples of subject lines for the occasion: